zw963/.emacs.d/plugins/dap-mode/docs/page/configuration.md

             Dlv Launch File Configuration"
           - if you want to debug current test function inside test file use "Go Dlv Test Current Function Configuration"
+          - if you want to debug current subtest put your cursor on this subtest and use "Go Dlv Test Current Subtest Configuration"
           - if you want to debug already running application select "Go Dlv Attach Configuration"
+          - if you want to debug binary and need to interact with your application, install `vterm` package and call `M-x` `dap-dlv-go-debug-in-vterm`.
+If you need to add arguments to your command, use `C-u` `M-x` `dap-dlv-go-debug-in-vterm`
           - if you want to debug remote application you need start delve on remote machine first, for example: `dlv --headless --accept-multiclient attach 123 -l :1080` (see [dlv usage